Andre-Ant/callbunker-mobile/replit.md

 # Overview

-CallBunker is a business call screening service designed to protect recipients from unwanted calls by requiring callers to authenticate via PIN or verbal codes.
-It integrates with Twilio for voice services and supports multi-tenant configurations, offering features like rate limiting, whitelisting, and various forwarding modes.
-The system provides webhook endpoints for Twilio integration and a web-based admin interface for managing tenants, whitelists, and overall system configuration.
-Its core purpose is to provide a robust, protective layer for incoming and outgoing calls, integrating with Google Voice to maintain user privacy and security.
+CallBunker is a comprehensive communication security platform featuring both backend call screening services and a complete mobile application.
+The system protects users from unwanted calls through PIN/verbal authentication while providing cost-effective native mobile calling with caller ID spoofing.
+It integrates with Twilio for voice services and Google Voice for privacy protection, offering a complete solution for secure business and personal communications.

 # User Preferences